ethereum/eth-wiki/ideas/middleware-and-dapp-project-ideas.md

 ## RANDAO

-Essentially, [this](https://forum.ethereum.org/discussion/2031/randao-a-dao-working-as-rng).
+Essentially, [this](https://forum.ethereum.org/discussion/2031/randao-a-dao-working-as-rng)(dead link).
 Set it up as a decentralized service which any lottery or other randomness-based game can use; also, build a "full node software" package/plugin which facilitates participating in the RANDAO by providing random numbers.

 ## Interface with national ID